-1. The Philharmonic Dining Rooms, Liverpool.
-Grade II*
+1. The Philharmonic Dining Rooms, Liverpool

-Look out for stone sculpture of musicians and musical instruments amid the rich copper and glass interior.
+Look out for stone sculptures of musicians and musical instruments amid the rich copper and glass interior.

 2. The Tottenham, Oxford Street, London

-When the Tottenham was built it was located a few doors down from the Oxford Street Music Hall and there is something of the palace of varieties about its interior.
+When the Tottenham was built, it was located a few doors down from the Oxford Street Music Hall, and there is something of the palace of varieties about its interior.

 3. Argyll Arms, Oxford Circus, London

 Although only a stone’s throw from Oxford Circus, parts of this pub are little changed from Victorian times.

 4. Barton Arms, Birmingham

 The best example of its kind in Birmingham, the Barton Arms retains a complete suite of Public Bar, Saloon-Smoke Rooms, Club Room, Committee Room and Billiard Hall.

-5. Punch Tavern, Fleet Street, London.
-Grade II
+5. Punch Tavern, Fleet Street, London

-The previous building on the site was renamed the “Punch Tavern” in the late 1840s because of its association with Punch Magazine which had its offices at that end of Fleet Street.
+The previous building on the site was renamed the “Punch Tavern” in the late 1840s because of its association with Punch Magazine, which had its offices at the end of Fleet Street.

 6. The Vines, Liverpool

-Known locally as ‘the Big House’, this much loved local landmark has a glazed cupola, original bar fittings and two fire places.
+Known locally as ‘the Big House’, this much loved local landmark has a glazed cupola, original bar fittings and two fireplaces.

-7. Bakers Vaults, Stockport.
-Grade II
+7. Bakers Vaults, Stockport

-It reopened in July 2014 after a seven month closure and it is hoped that the revitalised pub will bring much needed regeneration to the market area of Stockport.
+It reopened in July 2014 after a seven-month closure, and it is hoped that the revitalised pub will bring much-needed regeneration to the market area of Stockport.

-8. Viaduct Tavern, Holborn, London.
-Grade II
+8. Viaduct Tavern, Holborn, London

 The fine pub interiors include a wall of alternating mirrors and fine paintings of Pre-Raphaelite style women set in marble and alabaster architraves.